amaksr/nsynjs/README.md

 Set destructor function, that will be called if pseudo-therad is terminated.

 - _func_: function that will do the cleanup (e.g. abort pending XHR request, or call to cleanTimeout)

+**ctx.setDoNotWait(true)**

+This notifies nsynjs engine, that wrapper is not going to call slow function with callback, and that execution of the caller may be continued.

 ## Supported JS features ##
 - var